What is Technical Translation?

 However, skilled technical translators are like needles in a haystack.
 The demand for translators who specialize in very specific topics is ever-growing, which means that skilled technical translators feel no shortage of work currently.
 That said, acquiring one to get your job done will cost a little bit more than hiring a regular translator.
 Nevertheless, it’s always best to pay more and hire a professional than to get mediocre results.

-Let’s answer the question of what is technical translation, and why a professional technical translator is needed for these types of jobs.
+Let’s answer the question of what is technical translation, and why a professional technical translator definition is needed for these types of jobs.

 What Types of Technical Translations are There?